ashadhawk/nubian-wellness-centre/README.md

 not fully covering all the text in the activity columns.
 I will explore hover.css for suitable effects to apply to the activities section with appropriate sizing.

-Still has the on-going issue of text spilling over into the footer section on medium and tablet size screen sizes to fix and also the activity-name spills into the footer column and not sitting at the bottom of the column.
+Still had persistent on-going issue of text spilling over into the footer section on medium and tablet size screen sizes to fix and also the activity-name spills into the footer column and not sitting at the bottom of the column.
 I posted this issue of text overspill into the footer section on various coding forums.
 I also requested tutor support at this stage
 Based on the various responses I received from the different forums and got various responses.
 What eventually worked was that I fixed the activity-name by introducing a row class with {position: relative }
 to override the default one from bootstrap, and then added a {bottom: 0} property and value to the activity-name class.
 This then worked with the existing {position: absolute} to force the activity-name class to the bottom of the row div.
 I also fixed the spilling activity text when the window is resized by using {font-size: max(0.8em, 12px)} instead of the 16px that I orinally used.
 This means that the normal size of the text will at least be 12px (i.e. when the window is reduced ) or 0.8em when at full screen.
+The activities name for afro-fusion was deliberately put on two lines to make it stand out as the activity the centre is renowned for.
+It is the primary activity that is exclusiveand draws on the culture of the users it aims to attract.
 All the pages are looking nice no issues with HTML or CSS validation check.

 Next stage is to add the href for all the links and make the pages work as one document rather just series of pages.